awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

 ## Step 2: Edit the Pipeline<a name="pipelines-create-cross-account-create"></a>

-You cannot use the AWS CodePipeline console to create or edit a pipeline that uses resources associated with another AWS account\.
+You cannot use the CodePipeline console to create or edit a pipeline that uses resources associated with another AWS account\.
 However, you can use the console to create the general structure of the pipeline, and then use the AWS CLI to edit the pipeline and add those resources\.
 Alternatively, you can use the structure of an existing pipeline and manually add the resources to it\.

 **To add the resources associated with another AWS account \(AWS CLI\)**